CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 #### Geometry columns

 Redshift columns of type GEOMETRY or GEOGRAPHY can be imported as the geometry of the resulting CARTO dataset (the `the_geom` column).
-In order to do so, the BigQuery column needs to have one of these names:
+In order to do so, the Redshift column needs to have one of these names:
 `geometry`, `the_geom`,  `wkb_geometry`, `geom` or `wkt`.
 If your geography doesn't have one of those names, you could use a query (`sql_query` parameter) and rename your columns using `AS`: